News

 "The best public website

-To the great satisfaction of the jury, the competition for the best public website was fierce and there were many outstanding candidates.
-The site that was voted the best public site is attractive, fun and interesting and delivers the content well.
-The setup on the website is simple but user-friendly and managed to connect with the user in a way that many public institutions are hesitant to use, but delivers the service and information to the user much better than the stripped down "bureau-speak" institutional websites of the past.
+The jury was very pleased that the competition for the best public website was fierce and many candidates were available.
+The website that was chosen as the best public website is attractive, fun and interesting and delivers the content well.
+The setup of the website is simple but user-friendly and managed to connect with the user in a way that many public institutions are hesitant to apply, but returns the service and information to the user much better than the striped "bureau-speak" institutional websites of the past.

 The best official website is: www.matis.is.
 The partner is Hugsmiðjan "